Complex Image Accessibility

 If it is adequately described in surrounding text (including text-based tables), just add a short alt text label or description, so it's clear what the image is and the student can correlate the image with the description.

 With HTML based images, you can provide further clarification by using the aria-describedby property to tie that description to the image.
-See #2d. on this page for an example of using aria-described by.
 (Requires HTML editing.)
+Example code:

 Link out to a web page with a longer description

 If the image cannot be adequately described in one or two brief sentences of alt. text, and it cannot be described sufficiently in the surrounding text, use the 'longdesc' attribute.
 Requires HTML editing.
-Example:
+Example code:

 - Guidelines for Describing STEM (Science Technology Engineering and Math) images